 It’s important to understand that thinner soles (fewer layers) will equate to fragile footwear.
 You can go through the top brands of shoes within months if you don’t have triple-layer bottoms.

 While more about appearances than anything else, the sole has to be cut tight to fit the upper snugly.
 Otherwise, it looks out of place and messy.
 If you’re going to spend top dollar for leather shoes or soles, you want them to look elegant and formal.

 We didn’t feel this feature was a pro or a con, but rather, it was a fact.
 You can coat the leather sole with a thin bit of rubber.
 While some people believe this to be a blasphemy that negates the advantages of leather soles, we don’t feel the same.

 It’s important to know what you’re buying as a consumer.
-You need to ensure you pick footwear that is comfortable, safe, and appropriate for the occasion.
+You need to ensure you pick footwear that’s comfortable, safe, and appropriate for the occasion.
 When you’re looking at leather shoes, it’s essential to consider the bottoms.

 You’ll find many leather sole dress shoe benefits, which can help you make an informed decision.
-Knowing why they’re beneficial, when to wear them, and what kind of drawbacks you’re likely to experience can help you ensure that you wear them correctly.
-We hope you now pay closer attention to the product descriptions to make sure your leather shoe uses the same material for the sole.
+Knowing why they’re beneficial, when to wear them, and what kind of drawbacks you’re likely to experience can help you ensure you’ll wear them correctly.
+We hope you now pay closer attention to the product descriptions to make sure your high-quality leather shoes use the same material for the sole.